dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 **Find Object Relation Supporting Search Clause**

-// Todo: remove related_objects in response. when in future we implemented auto reload feature then add it.

 Suppose we have relation between two object for example in many-many or one-many relation and we want to retrieve related object. in this case we want only get a portion of related object and not all (because of too many object) so we use paging.